tobiasbriones/blog/entrepreneurship/hn/logistics/product-importation-logistics-in-hn-2023-11-03/index.md

 Notice how you want to import products from the US since that's the main source of importation.

+## Local Product Delivery

+You might find several ways to ship products locally to customers and reach the maximum population of potential buyers in the territory bounds.

+I recently received a package from a (small) online store in HN and paid attention to the process to get experience in this stage for further reference.
+The shipment was interdepartmental from the capital to SPS.

+The product was sent to my home through Cargo Expreso, who claim to deliver shipments within the next business day, with interdepartmental shipments guaranteed by the second business day and support for letters, documents, packages, furniture, spare parts, or any other item [6].

+My package was delivered on the second day, and their website or information system is lame because I wanted to track the package, but their tracking system didn't find it.
+You'll have to use the chat with a human agent to get basic tracking status.

+Moreover, the chat has terrible UX/UI (it feels like an image with events rather than HTML elements) based on a PHP polling the back-end every ~5 seconds (I checked the console logs).
+The input element is hard to focus, of course, because it's 12px height 🤦🏻‍♂️.
+An average customer must have a hard time here.

+The chat was slow to respond even when it's a bot 🤦🏻‍♂️, and when I contacted the human agent, they provided basic tracking information but didn't solve my explicit question of why the track search didn't work for me when I entered my package guide ID number.

+That raises the issue that your customers are waiting for a product they paid for, but who knows where it is (they can be scammed online by fake sellers, too, so there's the concern of trust).

+The chatbot is useless since it has the option to track a package, but the only thing it does is provide a non-clickable and non-selectable (i.e., absolutely useless) link to the main page (which is also wrong because it has to lead you to the track page path instead of home 🤦🏻‍♂️) and tells you an annoying message of going back to the main menu, like mocking at you because it didn't help at all.

+The seller also had to refund the shipment fee back to me because the Cargo Expreso system failed to accept them the local payment (before shipping), so I had to pay with cash the day I received increasing the processing burden further.

+The delivery itself was acceptable, as expected compared to other major services like Walmart deliveries.
+The package was integral and in perfect state and wrapping.

+Consider that's the best of the cases when it comes to branded services like Cargo Expreso or Walmart deliveries, for instance.
+On the other hand, opportunist trashy (big) businesses like Acosa and Diunsa scam you when you shop online (and in person as well).
+I've always been affected by wrongdoing business practices, just like many other users.
+The store can be 10 minutes away, but they take more than three days to deliver, if at all, with all kinds of hassle and opportunism included.

+The problem, in general, is that delivery systems in HN lack basic technology like GPS, so they have to call you to get manual old-fashioned addresses, so you lose a lot of time the day you're expecting a delivery even when they have your address but "don't know where it is."
+It's too repetitive and overwhelming.

+Recall that new generations hate talking on the phone, with (many times) pedantic stranger boomers who are lost in their own city while doing *their job* 📞😵.
+That's a general issue here when you ask for products online from local stores.

+That's why I only order supermarket products from Walmart when I want online with shipment service —which is still far from optimal though—, and have preferred shops in my mind to try to reduce the hassle.

+What I mean by this is how hard it is to find good-quality providers because your customers need a great experience to keep engaging with your brand.
+You need to rely on third parties to focus on your niche, but if they're a hassle, customers might as well go for local stores or buy on Amazon.

+Recall that *customers want their products, so they can get them anywhere, not only from your online store*.
+So, **make sure to set up a smooth experience to eliminate any stress in the process and build trust**.

+I could still see Cargo Expreso with good eyes, but I would definitely research more about other country-wide delivery options and evaluate whether they operate with better working technologies.

 ## References

 [1] [A cross-border guide to ecommerce in Honduras \| Zonos Docs](https://zonos.com/docs/guides/country-guides/honduras).